-As you can see (or didn’t see if you skipped the trailer, which is advisable for those struggling with porn), Jones’ film took an inquisitive and exposing look into the bustling world of amateur porn, revealing a complex cast of characters that includes a seemingly endless line of fresh 18-year-old girls lured into the porn industry with promises of fame, luxury, and a fun job.
+Jones’ film took an inquisitive and exposing look into the bustling world of amateur porn, revealing a complex cast of characters that includes a seemingly endless line of fresh 18-year-old girls lured into the porn industry with promises of fame, luxury, and a fun job.

 The cast of characters also includes the man doing the luring—porn agent Riley Reynolds, founder of Hussie Models LLC.
 He’s the dude that said in the trailer, “Every day, a new girl turns 18.”

 Reynolds made it through the film and through the several years since its release “relatively unscathed,” according to The Daily Beast, and has even become “the new face of Florida’s adult industry.”
 He does well on camera and carries himself with an air of legitimacy.

 Turns out, though, that Reynolds might not be legitimate at all.